mariovagomarzal/cookiecutter-dotfiles/docs/usage.md

 ## Preparing your dotfiles

 This dotfiles repository is based on a modular structure.
 Each module consists of a directory inside the `common`, `linux` or `macos` directory.
-Inside this custom directory (which we will call _module_ or _package_) you can add a `install.sh` script, a `bootstrap.sh` script and/or a `symlinks` directory.
+Inside this custom directory (which we will call _module_ or _package_) you can add a `install.sh` script, a `setup.sh` script and/or a `symlinks` directory.
 We will explain the purpose of each of these files in the following sections.

 If a package has different contents for macOS and Linux, you should add it either to the `macos` or `linux` directory, respectively.
 If a package has the same contents indistinctly for macOS and Linux, you can add it to the `common` directory.
 When setting up a new system, the process will search for the package in the `macos` or `linux` directory first, and if it doesn't find it, it will search for it in the `common` directory.